turingschool-examples/frontend-mod-1-prework/section1/README.md

 ## Part A Terminal

-You will likely spend the majority of your time in Module 1 in either the Terminal or your text editor.
+You will likely spend the majority of your time in Module 1 in either the Terminal or your text editor (Atom).
 When you're new to programming, the terminal can seem like a scary place, but it has some advantages over other means of interacting with your computer.
 Perhaps the greatest advantage is that it allows programmers to build tools that they can share with each other without going through the process of creating a graphical user interface.
 This makes it easy to share code quickly so that it can be used in multiple projects.

 You already have had some exposure to the terminal in [Mod 0, Session 2: Terminal and Command Line](http://mod0.turing.io/session2/#terminal-and-command-line).
 Let's do a little more practice!

-### Practice
+### Explore and Practice

-Use the commands listed above to move around your computer.

-* Go deep down into one of your the existing directories using `cd` to move and `ls` to see what directories are available.
-* Navigate up a directory using `cd ..`.
-Try to use `pwd` to make sure you don't overshoot your home directory!
-* Dig deep into another directory, using `ls` as you go.
-* Use `cd ~/` to navigate back out to your home directory.
-* Navigate into your Downloads directory using `cd Downloads`.
-* Navigate to your Desktop using `cd ~/Desktop`.
-* Use `pwd` and `ls` to confirm your current location.

-Continue practicing these commands until you feel comfortable moving around without having to look at this lesson.
+Visit the [Turing Terminal](https://learn-terminal.turing.io/) and read through the Learn section as needed.
+Explore the Playground as needed.
+Complete all three Challenges.
+Take a screenshot of your "complete" page and keep on your desktop or in a file; it will be part of your [deliverables](#Deliverables) at the end of this section

-## Making Things
+## Making Things, Navigating

 ### Commands

 Lets get a little practice with `touch`, `mkdir`, `ls`, and `cd`:

+### Terminal Practice

 Use `mkdir` and `touch` to create the directories/files in the structure described below.